 Continue to work along the length of the bracelet until your second strand connects to all the eye pins and then loop closed the second strand.
 Your bracelet is now ready to try on!

 I find multi-strand memory wire bracelets to be a bit more tricky than other multi-strand projects, but they are quite stunning when completed and I love the simplicity of the cuff bracelet.
-Have some fun with creating this bracelet, switch out the style of beads to go more casual or go top end with pearls.
-You can even experiment with changing the metals out, instead of silver, try gold.
-You can also easily add more strands, simply keep building on the style until you’re satisfied!
+This style of bracelet is simple to customize, experiment with different colors of metal or beads.
+You can also add additional strands as well for a really cool cuff-style bracelet!

 Now you know how to make a multi-strand memory wire bracelet!
 Did you enjoy this tutorial?
 Give me a shout out in the comments below.
 Also, please share this content to your favorite social media platform and pin it to Pinterest.